Whitework embroidery is an umbrella term for needlework done with white thread on white fabric.

 My hardanger patterns can be found by clicking the link.

 As I mentioned earlier, needlelace followed the early whitework embroidery techniques.
-Although lace is traditionally white, modern-day needlelace can be worked in many colors.
+Although lace is traditionally white, modern-day needlelace can be worked in colour.

-Using simple buttonhole stitches, it is possible to create gossamer fine needlelace or padded pieces that look like carved ivory.
+Using simple buttonhole stitches, it is possible to create gossamer fine needlelace.
+Or padded pieces that resemble carved ivory.

-It is often employed nowadays to create items for stumpwork projects and add decoration to crazy quilt blocks.
+It is often used to create items for stumpwork projects.
+Or to decorate crazy quilt blocks like my mermaid in the photo.

 Richelieu was superseded by Reticella, apparently also known as Greek Point.

-It is considered the most beautiful type of needlework but takes time to construct.
+It is considered the most beautiful type of needlelace, but takes time to construct.

 Jenny has her own blog at http://jennysaustralianneedleart.blogspot.com where you can see more of her work.
 She kindly agreed to let me showcase her work here for you.
 Thank you Jenny.